jianliu10/jianliu.github.io/_posts/2016-10-10-FX market data aggregator.md

 ---
 layout: post
 title:  "Case Study - FX Market Data Aggregator in a FX trading system"
-date:   2016-10-01 00:00:00 -0500
+date:   2016-11-5 00:00:00 -0500
 categories: tech trading-system
 ---

 ## Functional and non-functional requirements

-In year 2016, I was tasked to architect and design a FX market data aggregator for a FX trading system.
+I was tasked to architect and design a FX market data aggregator for a FX trading system.
 The system is required to have the following capabilities:
 ‎
 1. Ability to get market data quotes concurrently from 10 ECNs.
 2.‎ Persist and aggregate the quotes